 - "If I spend a lot of money on our date, she owes me sex."

 Fundamentally, rape myths are a type of belief.
 Irrational and dangerous beliefs, but beliefs nonetheless.
 Would any rational person suggest that we should be tolerant of these beliefs?
-Perhaps we could still be kind to the person holding them, but would we not seek to modify beliefs of this nature?
+Perhaps we could still be kind to the person holding them (especially if we were to encounter them in a treatment setting), but would we not seek to modify beliefs of this nature once we recognized the harm associated with them?

 But there is a world of difference between rape myths and religious beliefs, right?
-After all, those rape myths that can be conclusively disproven have been conclusively disproven.
+After all, there is solid evidence that what we regard as rape myths really are myths (i.e., those that can be disproven have been disproven).
+While there is next to no evidence that most religious beliefs are true, this is not quite the same thing as having solid evidence that they are false.
 But is that enough of a difference?

-Much like the religious believer, there are many men out there who hold these beliefs about rape and maintain them even when confronted with evidence to the contrary.
-Some will even tell you that they are a source of comfort and that they are inseparable from one's identity.
+Much like the religious believer, there are many men out there who hold these beliefs and maintain them even when confronted with evidence to the contrary.
+Some may even tell you that they are a source of comfort and that they are inseparable from one's identity.
 Like religious beliefs, these beliefs are irrational.
 Like religious beliefs, these beliefs are harmful.
+Or at least, they are associated with attitudes and behaviors we consider harmful.
 Why would we tolerate them?

 We wouldn't, and we shouldn't.
-My point here is not really to compare religious beliefs to rape myths; my point is to argue that some types of beliefs do not warrant our tolerance.
-We all tend to draw a line excluding beliefs which are irrational and dangerous from the sphere of tolerance.
-I'm not sure this is a bad idea regardless of what time of year it is.
+My point here is not really to compare religious beliefs to rape myths; my point is merely to note that some types of beliefs do not warrant our tolerance.
+We all tend to draw a line excluding beliefs that are irrational and dangerous from the sphere of tolerance.

 If you'd like to spend more time with Christians, do so.
 Many are great people who can be wonderful friends.
-Do strive to be more tolerant of them as individuals.
-However, their beliefs are no more immune to scrutiny than our are.
+I agree with those who suggest that we should all strive to be more tolerant of them as individuals.
+Still, their beliefs are no more immune to scrutiny than ours are.
+I think it makes sense that we'd have relatively little tolerance for some of what they believe.
+Tolerance is not always our best response.